 The Co-School____Hiddi & Dillu - Ethiopia

-A preschool concept designed to empower children (ages 3–5) through active, hands-on learning that nurtures curiosity and creativity.
+The Co-School is a preschool concept designed to empower children aged 3–5 through active, hands-on learning that nurtures curiosity, creativity, and independence.

 A modular architectural system that allows easy construction